publisha/publisha.github.io/pages/iBooksAuthor.md

 iBooks Author comes with many templates and, for many teachers and self publishers the options available are enough, but for us – we have to take control of the design by creating our own template.

 There is no way to start a template from scratch.
 You have to start with one of the provided templates.
 It really makes sense to spend some time exploring the templates so that you can get a feeling for the way the structure of the iBooks Author environment works.
-As you will see from the list of templates there is one blank template, that you can use to build from but have a look through the others to get a sense of what id possible.
+As you will see from the list of templates there is one blank template, that you can use to build from but have a look through the others to get a sense of what is possible.

 ## Orientation Options